 The BSAVA is a member of the Cat Group and supports the policy of pre-pubertal neutering (i.e at 4 months of age or older rather than at the traditional 6 months of age or older).

-The BSAVA does not support the practice of routinely neutering of cats under the age of 4 months.
-However, in some circumstances, neutering earlier than 4 months’ old may be deemed desirable after careful assessment of the relative risks and benefits both to the cat and to the general management of the cat population.
+In some circumstances, neutering earlier than 4 months’ old may be deemed desirable after careful assessment of the relative risks and benefits both to the cat and to the general management of the cat population.
 When neutering cats less than 8 weeks of age, sufficient and due regard should be made of the physiological immaturity of the cat.

 The BSAVA recommends that neutering of dogs (castration of males and ovariectomy or ovariohysterectomy of females) should be considered in the following circumstances: